Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 1 hour to 1 hour 15 minutes | 📍 Google Maps | National Museum of the United States Air Force Website

-At this amazing national museum, you can browse all of the iconic planes that were part of US military history.
+You can browse all of the iconic planes that were part of US military history.
 You can see all sorts of amazing artifacts, view planes from World War II, and learn all about the Wright Brothers.

 If you come on the right day, you may also be able to see an air show!
 See the museum’s calendar for special events.